 We offer as much help and support as possible to any user who has a disability, a specific learning difficulty or dyslexia.
 We are improving our services and are undertaking various initiatives to develop our provision further.
-Further information is available in our disability policy.
+See Disability Support for more information.

 We recognise the needs of part-time students and distance learners and will respond to them accordingly.

 We can provide a better service for you if you are able to contact us in advance about any special requirements.

 Comments and suggestions